Leon Balogun: There would have been outrage if Nigeria hadn’t qualify for Afcon | Goal.com

 Leon Balogun: There would have been outrage if Nigeria hadn’t qualify for Afcon

-Brighton and Hove Albion defender Leon Balogun said that there would have been an outrage if Nigeria had failed to qualify for the 2019 Africa Cup of Nations (Afcon).
+Brighton & Hove Albion defender Leon Balogun said that there would have been an outrage if Nigeria had failed to qualify for the 2019 Africa Cup of Nations (Afcon).

-The west Africans qualified for the tournament in Egypt as their group winners ahead of South Africa, Libya and Seychelles with 13 points from six matches.
+The West Africans qualified for the tournament in Egypt as group winners ahead of South Africa, Libya and Seychelles with 13 points from six matches.

-Prior to that, Nigeria missed the last two editions of the Afcon and have not appeared on the continental stage since their triumph in 2013.
+Prior to that, Nigeria had not appeared on the continental stage since their triumph in 2013.

 During the qualifying round, Balogun played a significant role for Gernot Rohr’s team and he has reflected on how crucial their progress was for the entire country.